abhipreets2/cybulde-data-preparation/README.md

 - In order to use hydra we have to make use of `@hydra.main(config_path=<config_path>, config_name=<config_name>, version_base=None)` decorator, this decorator will return a DictConfig object that can be used by the base function
 - We supply the config.yaml file to the above decorator, the config.yaml file will contain the schema, the schema the class which needs to be instantiate using `_target_` and other parameters
 - We can override the default parameters in the schema by mentioning it in the config.yaml file
-- We also have to dump individual configs in the ConfigStore so we can use them in our final config (hence we have a wrapper on top of `@hydra.main()` called get_config or something similar)
+- We also have to dump individual configs in the ConfigStore so we can use them in our final config (hence we have a wrapper on top of `@hydra.main()` called get_config or something similar).

 ## Configs
 - n_workers in local_dask_cluster.yaml overriden to **12** (6x2), because my system has 6 cores each with 2 threads